awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cluster_visualizer.md

 ![Visualizer](/images/ecs-spot-capacity-providers/c3vis_after_scale_in.png)

-Observe, that the unused EC2 instance which is not running any tasks, is selected for termination, without causing any disruption to the application.
+Observe, that the unused EC2 instance which is not running any tasks, is selected for termination, causing no disruption to the application.